lrmantovani10/Outfit-Forecast-Frontend/README.md

 For this milestone, what we originally had planned which we are no longer planning on implementing are adding logo and artwork, and when a user declines an outfit, recommending it less in the future.

 Work Distribution for 4.A:
-* Lucas: EnvironmentalData and User functions
+* Lucas: EnvironmentalData and User functions, writing unit tests
-* Luke Contreras: uploadPicture in PictureFunctions and Firebase testing
+* Luke Contreras: uploadPicture in PictureFunctions and Firebase testing, writing unit tests
-* Allie: general navigation, HTML + CSS, UI direction, wardrobeGallery
+* Allie: general navigation, HTML + CSS, UI direction, writing acceptance tests
-* Luke Knutson: tempRanges functionality
+* Luke Knutson: tempRanges functionality, writing unit tests
-* Everyone: Writing acceptance testing for their functionality